4-HO-DPT: Legal status

+Canada

+4-HO-DPT is not a controlled substance in Canada as of 2025.

 Germany

 4-HO-DPT is controlled in Germany under the Neue-psychoaktive-Stoffe-Gesetz (NpSG; New Psychoactive Substances Act) as of July 2019.

 Sweden

 4-HO-DPT is classified as a "dangerous substance" Sweden, which means that it cannot be legally bought or sold without a special permit, though it is still not yet an illegal drug.

 Switzerland

 4-HO-DPT is a controlled substance in Switzerland as of 2020.

 United Kingdom

 4-HO-DPT is a Class A drug in the United Kingdom, as a result of the tryptamine catch-all clause.

 United States

 4-HO-DPT is not an explicitly controlled substance in the United States.
 However, the drug is a close analogue of psilocin (4-HO-DMT), which is a Schedule I controlled substance in this country, and hence sale for intended human consumption could be illegal under the Federal Analogue Act.